jonathanbrumley/cli-wordle/DESIGN.md

 In some systems components can communicate localized error strings to higher levels in the code through exception handling and/or side return values.
 The error strings will often contain guidance on how to fix the problem.
-This system will use try methods and exception handling for unexpected file not found.
-To keep this app simple, the StreamIO implementation will respond to exceptions with hardcoded output or default behavior (for instance, don't update history if history is not found).
+This system will use try methods and exception handling for unexpected file errors.
+To keep this app simple, the StreamIO implementation will respond to exceptions with hardcoded output or default behavior (for instance, don't update history if history file cannot be written).

 ## No Logging or User Tracking ##